kelseyjo959/aws-solutions-architect/EC2/ebs-and-volumes.md

 * **Volumes will always be in the same AZ as the EC2 Instance**

+* *Termination Protections is turned off by default*
-* When an EC2 Instance with Volume is terminated, the root Volume is also terminated
+* *When an EC2 Instance with EBS Root Volume is terminated, the root Volume is also terminated if specified on Console or CLI*
-  * however, any additional volumes on that Instance will continue to persist
+  * *however, any additional volumes on that Instance will continue to persist*

 * **To move EC2 Volume from one AZ to another:**
   * Take a Snapshot